inferno-collection/Docs/docs/resources/station-alert/usage/components.md

 ***

+## Door Button
+The Door Button can be linked to a specific door, and allows the opening/closing of just the linked door.

+***

 ## Traffic Lights
 Interior Traffic Lights are linked to a specific door, and will change color depending on the door's state.
 When a door is closed, it will be red.
 When a door is opening or closing, it will flash yellow.
 When a door is open, it will be green.